mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 Opposed to the console, the source tab allows for us to create snippets of code within the chrome browser directly.
 This is a better option than the console if we wish to test out multiple lines of code on the web browser.

-<blockquote>Note: Javascript is an interpreter language, so your file will run until it strikes a line that throws an error or exception.</blockquote>
+<blockquote>Note: Javascript is an interpreter language, so your file will run code line by line until it strikes a line that throws an error or exception.</blockquote>

 <img src="./img/js-chrome-snippet.png">
 <br>